mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 </figure>

-#### Connect to kubernetes with "kubectl"
+#### Connect to Kubernetes with "kubectl"

-Another way to see what has happend is to use the <code>kubectl</code> command to connect to the kubernetes cluster and list all the nodes.
-In order to do that, we need to point <code>kubectl</code> to the correct kubernetes cluster in GKE.
+Another way to see what has happend is to use the <code>kubectl</code> command to connect to the Kubernetes cluster and list all the nodes.
+In order to do that, we need to point <code>kubectl</code> to the correct Kubernetes cluster in GKE.
 Let's do that:

 In the Google cloud console, there is a button called "connect" which will give you a terminal command for gcloud that will configure kubectl for this cluster.
 It looks something like this (depending on the names of your cluster):